 You expected social media to boost your sales, improve customer relations, right?
-Or you thought social media would help you to manage your online reputation, and reduce every bit of overhead you have?
+Or you thought social media would help you manage your online reputation and reduce every bit of overhead you have?

 Social media is a multi-medium.
 It lets your existing customers have conversations with your potential customers.

 Potential customers prefer to learn more about your brand from existing customers, not adverts.
 Social media is the perfect platform for this to take place.
 Since social media a relationship-driven multi-medium.

 There are five basic rules of social media engagement that you need to respect.
 The rules are:

 Building relationships take time.
 Building trust takes time.
 Social media impacts your sales after you have built a strong relationship with your customer.

 This relationship helps them to become more loyal advocates.
 These loyal advocates will refer their friends and family to you.Potential customers prefer to learn more about your brand from existing customers, not adverts.
 Social media is the perfect platform for this to take place.
 Click To Tweet

 You Go to the Community; The Community Doesn’t Come to You

 Once you’ve got your social presence set up, go out there and talk to people.
 Get to know them and start building relationships.

 Don’t expect that you’ve set up an account on Facebook or Twitter, so they should begin to flock to you.
 You still have to put in some effort.